 See in Glossary window are accessible via script, giving you the power to change or animate how a material works at runtime.

-This allows you to modify numeric values on the Material, change colours, and swap textures dynamically during gameplay.
-Some of the most commonly used functions to do this are:
+This allows you to modify numeric values on the material, change colours, and swap textures dynamically during gameplay.
+Some of the most commonly used methods to do this are: